UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
 Please call (540) 286-8000 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3> Office Hours at Marine Corps Base Quantico</h3>
 Meet with Kyle Allwine, Assistant Director of Admissions, between 11 a.m. to 2 p.m. at the Quantico Education Center.
-Register by selecting a date below.
 Check back soon for spring 2017 dates.
 <h3>Master of Business Administration</h3>
 The <a href="http://www.umw.edu/admissions/graduate/degrees/mba/">Master of Business Administration</a> within UMW’s College of Business is a great choice for new and experienced professionals who want to assume management and leadership positions in a variety of organizational settings.
 Students will have the opportunity to hear from our faculty about the program requirements and application process.
 <h3>Master of Education with Teacher Licensure</h3>